GaijinEntertainment/fmod_studio_warthunder_for_modders/Readme.md

 Several new sound events added (like missile fly by sounds, aircraft control devices sounds, ect.).
 Tank crew radio static noises moved to separate sound bank.

-Still not all tank crew voices sound asssets added, the work is in progress.
+Still not all tank crew voices sound assets added, the work is in progress.

 -----------------------
 22.09.2023 - Sons of Atilla fmod project update.